 The economic impact of natural disasters can be manifested with the loss of or insufficient personnel.
 As with their assets, large businesses typically have more personnel available to assist in restoring business operations to normal levels.
 If the company has sufficient technological resources, some employees may even be able to work remotely.
 In most instances, small businesses often don’t have enough employees to restore normal operations.

-While a natural disaster can cause a boom for businesses who produce or supply the products and materials needed for rebuilding, it can cause other business to see a decline in sales.
+While a natural disaster can cause a boom for businesses that produce or supply the products and materials needed for rebuilding, it can cause other businesses to see a decline in sales.
 This economic impact of a natural disaster may be the most common and one that has a ripple effect.
 After a disaster, people typically only spend their money on the necessities and this can be true of those located outside of the disaster area as well.

 Businesses that aren’t producing or supplying these necessities will probably see their sales suffer.
 For a large business, this could just be a bump in the road, but a small business may struggle until sales pick up again.
 Increased demand for the necessary items and services can put a financial strain on the small businesses supplying them.
 They may not have enough manpower or inventory on hand to keep up with the demand.
 Obtaining the necessary inventory or additional workforce could deplete any capital they have in reserve or have them looking for additional financial resources to match the demand.